-Cardiovascular disease includes many different problems of the heart and blood vessels.
+Cardiovascular disease includes many different problems with the heart and blood vessels.
 It can cause a variety of symptoms and result in severe complications, both of which may impact an individual’s ability to work.
-If you are unable to work due to your cardiovascular disease, you may be able to file a long-term disability claim.
-If your insurer has denied your claim, you have the right to appeal that decision; but you do not need to go through this process alone.
-The attorneys at Chisholm Chisholm & Kilpatrick LTD can help you fight the insurance company and obtain the benefits to which you are entitled.
+If you are unable to work due to your cardiovascular disease, you may be able to file a long-term disability (LTD) claim for benefits.
+These benefits can protect a percentage of your pre-disability earnings — typically between 60 and 80 percent.

 Types of Cardiovascular Disease

-Atherosclerotic disease occurs when there is a build-up of plaque on the artery walls.
-This causes the arteries to narrow and can restrict blood flow from the heart to the rest of the body.
-Symptoms of atherosclerotic disease typically do not appear until the artery is so narrow that it cannot supply adequate blood to organs or tissues.
+One type of cardiovascular disease is “atherosclerotic disease,” which occurs when there is a build-up of plaque on the artery walls.
+This causes the arteries to narrow and can reduce blood flow from the heart to the rest of the body.
+Symptoms of the atherosclerotic disease typically do not appear until the artery is so narrow that it cannot supply adequate blood to organs or tissues.
 The symptoms of atherosclerotic disease vary based on which arteries are affected.

-Heart valve disease occurs when one or more of your heart valves does not function properly, which can cause blood flow from the heart to the body to be disrupted.
+Further, “heart valve disease” occurs when one or more of your heart valves does not function properly, which can cause blood flow from the heart to the body to be disrupted.
 Heart valve disease can lead to complications such as heart failure, stroke, blood clots, and heart arrhythmias.

 Complications from Cardiovascular Disease

 When you suffer from cardiovascular disease, you are more apt to develop or experience another medical condition.
 These complications are often serious and a delay in treatment could be fatal.